Samajwadi Party will join Congress’ yatra only after seat-sharing is finalised: Akhilesh Yadav

 Earlier, the Samajwadi Party had offered 11 seats, but the Congress had sought 21 seats.

-The Samajwadi Party had earlier said that its chief Akhilesh Yadav would join the Rahul Gandhi-led yatra in either Amethi or Rae Bareli.
+On February 7, the Samajwadi Party had said that its chief Akhilesh Yadav would join the Rahul Gandhi-led yatra in either Amethi or Rae Bareli.
 The Bharat Jodo Nyay Yatra is the Congress’ second large-scale outreach programme in which Gandhi is slated to travel 6,200 kms across 15 states.

 Yadav’s condition for participating in the yatra came a day after Congress leader Avinash Pandey, who is the party’s Uttar Pradesh in-charge, reached out to Samajwadi Party’s rival, the Bahujan Samaj Party, with an offer to join the INDIA bloc, saying that the doors of the Opposition alliance are open.